PGY2 Solid Organ Transplant

 • Develop expertise in identifying medication related issues in SOT patients and effectively communicating evidence-based recommendations to address these concerns

-• Utilize the American Society of Health-System Pharmacists (ASHP) Competency Areas, Goals and Objectives (CAGOs) for PGY2 SOT Residencies and create an individualized training program using the resident’s customized plan
+• Utilize the American Society of Health-System Pharmacists (ASHP) Competency Areas, Goals and Objectives (CAGOs) for PGY2 SOT Residencies and create an individualized training program incorporating the resident's interests, customized development plan and available job opportunities

 Successful completion of the residency requires a resident to:

-• Obtain licensure as a pharmacist in the state of Maryland as described in the JHH Pharmacy Residency Manual
+• Be licensed as a pharmacist in the state of Maryland as described in the JHH Pharmacy Residency Manual

 • Complete a residency project